 He conceived of his experiment as a way to test that reliability, checking himself into a mental ward undercover, claiming to hear voices and have other hallucinations.
 He wanted to see if the doctors, nurses and staff would be able to figure out he was lying.
 They couldn’t.
 He was instead diagnosed as schizophrenic and heavily medication – like, the drooling and not able to talk kind of medicated (He only ever swallowed the meds once, by accident.)

 After he was discharged, Rosenhan expanded the study, bringing on seven other “pseudo-patients” to go undercover, all at different psych hospitals and wards.
 Rosenhan came to the conclusion that psychiatrists and psychiatric hospitals were completely unable to sort the insane patients from the sane ones.

-Once someone was deemed to be “insane,” all of their actions, even if perfectly normal behaviours, were seen as crazy because everything was being viewed through the lens of being “formally diagnosed.”
+Once someone was deemed to be “insane,” all of their actions, even the perfectly normal behaviour, were seen as crazy because everything was being viewed through the lens of being “formally diagnosed.”

 The study was published by the journal Science in 1973 and effectively caused the entire psychiatric field to reevaluate, take sides and come under scrutiny.

 Without giving anything away, despite this not being what I thought the majority of the book was going to be about, the story of David Rosenhan’s experiment was hella interesting and has a few shocking little twists.

 Basically, it all comes down to an Oprah style moment of YOU GET SCHIZOPHRENIA!
 YOU GET SCHIZOPHRENIA!
 EVERYONE GET SCHIZOPHRENIA!